Blackhawk (serial): Home media

 The serial was released on VHS in 1997 by Columbia TriStar Home Video.
 In 2016, it was released on DVD by Mill Creek Entertainment under license from Sony Pictures Home Entertainment.

 Critical reception

 William C. Cline describes the serial as a "pretty good airplane adventure" in his book In the Nick of Time.
-Despite this, Blackhawk was the last aviation serial; fliers had rapidly become less impressive in American popular culture, and science fiction was taking its place.
+Despite this, Blackhawk was the last aviation serial; aviation had rapidly become less impressive in American popular culture, and science fiction was taking its place.

 Made during the 1950s, Blackhawk was produced after the movie serial's heyday; many from this period were generally inferior to those made in the previous decade.